Or, the Grand Finale.

 Before we’re through, this advice will turn ironically on them both.

 There’s an unexpected twist or two as we near the exciting conclusion of the story.
-When they finally meet him face to face, Sir Aubrey makes the usual archvillain’s mistake of lingering over his gloating and taking too long to explain the details of his master plan to create a glorious, new Nyarlathotepic Age on Earth–which involves a volcano, an entirely new type of super-weapon, and a shoggoth (because there’s always a shoggoth around somewhere); this gives our heroes some time to act against him.
-Not all of them will survive this brave attempt, but will they succeed in the end?
+When they finally meet him face to face, Sir Aubrey makes the classic arch-villain’s mistake of lingering over his gloating and taking too long to explain the details of his master plan to create a glorious, new Nyarlathotepic Age on Earth–which involves a volcano, an entirely new type of super-weapon, and a shoggoth (because there’s always a shoggoth around somewhere).
+This gives our heroes some time to act against him.
+Not all of them survive this brave attempt, but will they succeed in the end?